GSA/template-brokerpak/README.md

 Huge props go to @josephlewis42 of Google for publishing and publicizing the brokerpak concept, and to the Pivotal team running with the concept!

+## Features/components

+TKTK

-## Prerequisites
+## Development Prerequisites

 1. [Docker Desktop (for Mac or Windows)](https://www.docker.com/products/docker-desktop) or [Docker Engine (for Linux)](https://www.docker.com/products/container-runtime) is used for building, serving, and testing the brokerpak.
 1. `make` is used for executing docker commands in a meaningful build cycle.
+1. *If* the brokerpak user needs to have permissions in the cloud provider (such as AWS IAM roles), you have to set that user up yourself or edit `permission-policies.tf` to have the appropriate permissions.

+## Developing the brokerpak
 Run the `make` command by itself for information on the various targets that are available.

 ```
 $ make